MicrosoftDocs/win32/desktop-src/AD/registering-the-property-page-com-object-in-a-display-specifier.md

 **Registering a property sheet extension under one of the property sheet extension attributes**

 1. Ensure that the extension does not already exist in the attribute values.
 2. Add the new value at the end of the property page ordering list.
-That is set the "<order number>" portion of the attribute value to the next value after the highest existing order number.
+That is set the "&lt;order number&gt;" portion of the attribute value to the next value after the highest existing order number.
 3. The [**IADs::PutEx**](https://docs.microsoft.com/windows/desktop/api/iads/nf-iads-iads-putex) method is used to add the new value to the attribute.
 The *lnControlCode* parameter must be set to **ADS\_PROPERTY\_APPEND** so that the new value is appended to the existing values and does not, therefore, overwrite the existing values.
 The [**IADs::SetInfo**](https://docs.microsoft.com/windows/desktop/api/iads/nf-iads-iads-setinfo) method must be called afterward to commit the change to the directory.

 Be aware that the same property sheet extension can be registered for more than one object class.